diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us004/04.tests-and-implementation/Readme.md

-# US006 - Create a Task
+# US004 - Assigning competences to an employee

 ## 4. Tests